Smak0001/ZeeHealthy/readme.md

 3. In the root of your project in the terminal type "node server.js"

 4. It should work :) At least I think.

+Credentials for database and PHPMyAdmin are in the docker compose file.